aadyatalreja/NPTEL_Distributed_Systems_2026/README.md

 No backend.
 All content lives in plain TypeScript data files, so it deploys as a static site and costs nothing to host.

+---
+##### Disclaimer: This is an independent, community-built study resource for NPTEL Distributed Systems 2026.
+It is not affiliated with, endorsed by, sponsored by, or officially associated with NPTEL, IITs, or any other institution mentioned in the course materials.
+All NPTEL course content, trademarks, and related materials remain the property of their respective owners.
+---

 ## Stack
 - React + TypeScript + Vite
 - Tailwind CSS v4